Marianne Berglund

 Marianne Berglund (born 23 June 1963) is a Swedish former road racing cyclist.
-On 3 September 1983 she won the women's road race during the UCI Road World Championships in Altenrhein, Switzerland.
+In the month of September in the year 1983 she won the women's road race during the UCI Road World Championships in Altenrhein, Switzerland.
 She also won the Tour of Texas.
 She rode in the 1984 Summer Olympics and the 1988 Summer Olympics.
-In 1990, she won the first edition of Tjejtrampet.
+In 1990, she won the first edition of Tjejtrampet in her native Sweden.